3DWeb-cc/webgl-workshop/README.md

 ## Saturday, June 20th - user interaction
 +   Again on user interaction: how to translate mouse coordinates from the page to the 3D world
 +   Find objects which are being traversed from the pointer
-+   Modify intersected objects's material
++   Modify intersected objects' material